trisna7991/trisna7991/README.md

-# Hi there 👋, I am Trisna and I am learning JavaScript
+Hi there 👋,  **Trisna** here 👇I am learning JavaScript and several programming languages

 ### This place is the location where I can write the script with fun 📝